-Surfer also has a new keyword research tool, but it's not my favorite.
+Surfer SEO also has a new keyword research tool, but it's not my favorite.
 For keyword research I use Ahrefs.

 These guys have broken down a complex action-based SEO subject, so even the average webmaster user or SEO newbie can benefit.

 OnPage SEO tools went through an evolution.

 In the beginning... they were for the utmost technically-attuned SEOs who were very familiar with analyzing spreadsheet data.

 Other tools required watching a full hour long training video to fully learn how to use the tool.
 That's not an SEO experience Surfer puts you through.

 Enter Surfer SEO.